Documentation

 How Height Works

-The height prop is optional and determines how the table handles vertical space:
+The height and maxHeight props are optional and determine how the table handles vertical space:

-When no height is specified, the table expands to show all rows and will overflow its parent container.
+When neither prop is specified, the table expands to show all rows and will overflow its parent container.
 This is useful when you want to handle scrolling yourself (e.g., page-level scrolling) or when embedding the table in a container that manages its own overflow.

 Height Configuration